Donations for Animals and Wildlife

 At Wycksted we believe in helping any animal that needs our support and care no matter what breed they are.
 Any Donations will be greatly appreciated and a big paws up from those who you are helping.

-We currently Donate to the World Wildlife Fund, SPCA NZ and Greenpeace as our way of helping and supporting the great work that they all do.
 We also donate to the Idaho Black Bear Rehabilitation in America.
-They are doing some fantastic work in saving the bear cubs and bears, so be 'bearwise' and give them a helping paw.
-The UK Wolf Conservation Trust is another Animal charity in which we support and have recently adopted a Grizzly Bear named Coram and a grey wolf, Leopold, how cool is that?
-They are from the Grizzly and Wolf Discovery Centre in Yellowstone, America.
+They are doing some fantastic work in saving the bear cubs and bears as they come in, so be 'bearwise' and give them a helping paw.
+The UK Wolf Conservation Trust is another Animal charity in which we support and have adopted a Grizzly Bear named Coram from the Grizzly and Wolf Discovery Centre in Yellowstone, America.
+This August we adopted three wolves from the Wolf Sanctuary PA in Pennsylvania, USA.
+Achilles, Running Bear and Watonie, brothers and sister.
+With so many wolves to choose from it was a hard decision on who or what to help out with, but these ones just seemed to look right into our souls, what ones will call to you?

 WYCKSTED CATS AND WILDLIFE